mbentley124/cse280/progress_report_6.md

 Estimated time allocated this week: 1 Hour 30 minutes.

 ### Cody Benkoski
+- Wrote scripts to get obtain data about current bus tracker.
+Discovered trends in datasets pertaining to bus arrival times.

+Estimated time allocated this week: 4 hours.

 ### Hansen Lukman
 - Became familiar with code pushed to group's machine and the data collection.